oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 ## Task 7: Generate a Comparison report for Security Assessment

 1. With the latest security assessment displayed, under **Resources** on the left, click **Compare with Baseline**.
 Oracle Data Safe automatically begins processing the comparison.

+    If you navigated away from the latest security assessment, you can return to it by doing the following: Click **Security Assessment** in the breadcrumb.
+Click the **Target Summary** tab.
+Click **View Report** for your target database.

     ![Compare With Baseline option under Resources](images/sa-resources-compare-with-baseline-option.png "Compare With Baseline option under Resources")